Synthetic bootstrapped pretraining: Experiment setup

 \paragraph{Dataset.} A typical pretraining dataset is a mixture of different sources (e.g., GitHub, arXiv, CommonCrawl, etc.) with distinct sampling weights assigned to each constituent.
 We simplify this reality by considering a fixed document collection, which is a customized version of the DCLM dataset \citep{li2024datacomplm}.
 The original 4T token DCLM-baseline split contains roughly 80\% duplicates, as reported by \cite{zyphradedup}.
 Therefore, we begin with the de-duplicated dataset, which consists of 769B tokens.
 We clean the raw Zyphra de-duplicated data by normalizing repeated line breaks, removing long URL links, and fixing malformed Unicode characters.
 For efficiency reasons, we cap the context window of the synthesizer-tuning \eqref{eqn:synthesizer-objective-lm} step at 8{,}192 tokens.
 As a result, we additionally filter out the documents whose length is above 4{,}096 tokens, allowing both $\docone$ and $\doctwo$ to fit into the context window in the worst case when both documents are 4{,}096 tokens long.
 After all the de-duplication, cleaning, and filtering procedures, we end up with a collection of 582M high-quality documents $\Dpre$ totaling 482B tokens.
 We use the notation $|\Dpre|$ to denote the number of documents in the pretraining dataset and $\|\Dpre\|$ to denote the total number of tokens.

 \paragraph{Architecture.} We use the Llama 3 transformer architecture \citep{llama3} to model the probability $p_\theta$ with the notable exception of implementing a QK-norm on top of the existing design, which we empirically find to stabilize training.
 Our resulting model is a 3B-parameter 26-layer transformer model with a hidden dimension of 3{,}072.
 Each layer employs grouped query attention with 24 query heads and 8 key/value heads.
+To validate the scalability of SBP, we also train a 6B-parameter model with 32 layers, a hidden dimension of 4{,}096, 32 query heads, and a feedforward dimension of 13{,}056 (detailed in Table \ref{tab:model_specs}).
 The position embedding is RoPE \citep{rope} for queries and keys, with frequency 5e+5.
 The feedforward network (FFN) has hidden dimension 8{,}064, and we apply prenorm to both the attention and FFN blocks.
 For tokenization, we implement a customized BPE tokenization with a vocabulary size of 49{,}152.
 To match the 8{,}192 context window design for synthesizer-tuning we have mentioned, we use context window 4{,}096 for pretraining, so that every document in $\Dpre$ can fit into the context window.